-This movie captures the Spirit of Christmas by love, belief, friendship and giving.
+This movie captures the spirit of Christmas through love, belief, friendship and giving.

 Henry's preoccupation with the cathedral has resulted in loneliness for Julia.
 Dudley appears and tries to convince Henry he is an angel.
 Henry doesn't believe it and becomes jealous when Dudley begins to spend time with the lonely Julia.
 Meanwhile, Dudley (Cary Grant) exudes his usual charming, virile, sympathetic manliness that attracted most women to him!
 However, he plays the role with humor and respect worthy of an angel.

-In one scene of this movie, there are group of boys having a snowball battle.
+In one scene of this movie, there is a group of boys having a snowball battle.
 One of the boys is an actor that portrayed George Bailey as a child in It's a Wonderful Life named Bobby Anderson.
-It is a delightful surprise because in one of the scenes of that movie, he was sled riding (on a shovel) in the snow.
+It is a delightful surprise because, in one of the scenes of that movie, he was sled riding (on a shovel) in the snow.